Liverpool vs. Tottenham: B/R Football Experts Predict the Champions League Final

 Failure to win this match would mean Liverpool's season ends in complete despair.
 Despite a year of scintillating football, remarkable consistency and the greatest comeback of all time, they would not be remembered for any of the right reasons.
 History books would record them as nothing more than nearly men.

 All logic points to a Liverpool victory.
-And even at the end of a campaign, when we have seen some of the most astonishing Champions League results ever recorded, I just can not bet against them.
+And even at the end of a campaign, when we have seen some of the most astonishing Champions League results ever recorded, I just cannot bet against them.

 I fancy Fabinho to dictate the game and Liverpool's front three to inflict the real damage.